14 Visualizing trends

 A functional form that is applicable in many different contexts is the simple straight line, \(y = A + mx\).
 Approximately linear relationships between two variables are surprisingly common in real-world datasets.
 For example, in Chapter 12, I discussed the relationship between head length and body mass in blue jays.
 This relationship is approximately linear, for both female and male birds, and drawing linear trend lines on top of the points in a scatter plot helps the reader perceive the trends (Figure 14.7).

 If the original curve is exponential, \(y = A\exp(mx)\), then a log-transformation of the y values will turn it into a linear relationship, \(\log(y) = \log(A) + mx\).
-In fact, plotting the data with log-transformed y values (or equivalently, with a logarithmic y axis) and looking for a linear relationship is a good way of determining whether a dataset exhibits exponential growth.
+Therefore, plotting the data with log-transformed y values (or equivalently, with a logarithmic y axis) and looking for a linear relationship is a good way of determining whether a dataset exhibits exponential growth.
 For the bioRxiv submission numbers, we indeed obtain a linear relationship when using a logarithmic y axis (Figure 14.9).

 In Figure 14.9, in addition to the actual submission counts, I am also showing the exponential fit from Figure 14.8 and a linear fit to the log-transformed data.
 These two fits are similar but not identical.
 In particular, the slope of the dashed line seems somewhat off.
 The line systematically falls above the individual data points for half the time series.
 This is a common problem with exponential fits: The square deviations from the data points to the fitted curve are so much larger for the largest data values than for the smallest data values that the deviations of the smallest data values contribute little to the overall sum squares that the fit minimizes.
 As a result, the fitted line systematically overshoots or undershoots the smallest data values.
 For this reason, I generally advise to avoid exponential fits and instead use linear fits on log-transformed data.